Cirkit Designer Logo

 Important Considerations and Best Practices

 • Voltage Levels: The GPIO pins operate at 3.3V.
-Avoid applying 5V directly to the pins to prevent damage.
+Avoid connecting 5V devices directly to the pins without a level shifter.

-• Boot Mode: Ensure GPIO0 is pulled low during programming to enter boot mode.
+• Boot Mode: Ensure GPIO0 is not pulled low during normal operation, as this will put the board into bootloader mode.

-• Power Supply: Use a stable power source to avoid unexpected resets or malfunctions.
+• Power Supply: Use a stable power source to avoid unexpected resets or performance issues.

 • Heat Management: The ESP32 can get warm during operation.
-Ensure proper ventilation if used in enclosed spaces.
+Ensure proper ventilation if used in an enclosed space.

 void setup() {